 The barriers to mental healthcare access are significant issues facing many Americans.
 More than half of adults with mental illness in the U.S. do not receive mental healthcare treatment.
 That statistic alone is cause for concern.
 But mental health issues are far more common than most people realize.
 According to the U.S. Department of Health and Human Services, 1 in 5 American adults have experienced a mental health issue, and 1 in 25 Americans live with a serious mental illness, such as schizophrenia, bipolar disorder, or major depression.

-That’s why news like Oklahoma’s recent cuts to the Department of Mental Health and Substance Abuse Services budget raises deep concerns for mental healthcare advocates, clinicians, and patients.
-Barriers to mental healthcare access come with a high human cost: as one medical journalist explains, “The mentally ill who have nowhere to go and find little sympathy from those around them often land hard in emergency rooms, county jails, and city streets.
+That’s why news like Oklahoma’s 2016 cuts to the Department of Mental Health and Substance Abuse Services budget raised deep concerns for mental healthcare advocates, clinicians and patients.
+Barriers to mental healthcare access come with a high human cost: as one medical journalist explains, “The mentally ill who have nowhere to go and find little sympathy from those around them often land hard in emergency rooms, county jails and city streets.
 The lucky ones find homes with family.
 The unlucky ones show up in the morgue.”

 Making sure that individuals have access to mental healthcare can improve lives and communities.
 For many, it can dramatically reduce or eliminate the risk of suicide, legal issues, family conflict, employment issues, substance abuse, and further mental and physical health problems.
 In order to increase the use of mental healthcare services, we first have to understand what prevents people from accessing them in the first place.